 top of page

-Jacksonville, Florida, Late Summer, 1991: A City of Expression (ACOE), a newly-formed arts organization on the Westside, sponsored its first event named Explosion of the Arts.
+Jacksonville, Florida, Late Summer 1991: A City of Expression (ACOE), a new arts organization meeting on the Westside, sponsored its first art event named Explosion of the Arts.
 This art festival was held in 5 Points, a unique part of the city's historic Riverside-Avondale neighborhood.

-This festival quickly grew from a small core group of art lovers to a full-fledged arts event in a matter of a few months.
-An article introducing ACOE founder Michael Miller’s planned arts festival appeared in The Westside Community News section of The Florida Times-Union on Wednesday, August 7, 1991.
-Readers were asked to attend the following Saturday, August 10th event and were encouraged to join the organization in creating a much-needed jumpstart for the young artists population to feature their work and gain exposure.
+This festival quickly grew from a small core group of art lovers to a full-fledged arts event in only a few months.
+An article introducing ACOE founder Michael Miller and the art festival appeared in The Westside Community News section of The Florida Times-Union on Wednesday, August 7, 1991.
+Readers were asked to attend the event on Saturday, August 10, 1991.
+They were also encouraged to help the organization create this needed jumpstart for young artists to feature their work while gaining essential exposure to art enthusiasts.

-It was during this time when the neighborhood went through a growth in the number of young couples and groups of friends that began to revitalize the old housing of residences constructed in the 1920s and 1930s.
-The early 1990s was the perfect time for the unity of young artists to create something special like the Explosion of the Arts street festival.
+During this time, the neighborhood experienced growth in the number of young couples and groups of friends that began to revitalize the old housing of residences constructed in the 1920s and 1930s.
+The early 1990s were the perfect time for the unity of young artists to create something special, like the Explosion of the Arts street festival.

-This event blocked the traffic through the 5 Points area of Riverside by shutting down Park Street from the beacon to its intersection with Post Street in addition to blocking off Lomax Street from the beacon to Oak Street.
+This event blocked the traffic through the 5 Points area of Riverside by shutting down Park Street from the beacon to its intersection with Post Street and on Lomax Street from the beacon to Oak Street.

-A stage was created on Park Street for dancers, musicians, poets, storytellers, and other varied artists while Lomax Street contained partitions on which visual artists displayed and sold their artwork.
+A stage on Park Street was built for dancers, musicians, poets, storytellers, and other varied artists, while Lomax Street contained partitions on which visual artists displayed and sold their artwork.

-Eventgoers were stoked by the excitement generated this day and evening that was funded by neighborhood advertisers in the Explosion of the Arts schedule of events appropriately named SPARK.
+Eventgoers were stoked with the excitement generated on this day and evening.
+The event, funded by neighborhood advertisers, is described in the ACOE Explosion of the Arts schedule of events, appropriately named SPARK.

-SPARK was printed on two sheets of 8-½” x 17” paper folded, one light gray outer sheet and the other white inner sheet.
-It was created by three volunteers who happened to be employees of The Florida Times-Union.
+SPARK was printed on two sheets of 8-½” x 17” folded paper, one light gray outer sheet and the other white inner sheet.
+It was created by three volunteers who were employees of The Florida Times-Union.

-The festival program was named, and text was written by editor Steven Gelsie; funded by advertisements sold by adman Mark Gebhardt; and contained the stunning layout by graphic designer Clair Hartmann, who was intuitive in her decision to add the wording of “the magazine of The City of Expression” under a beautiful logo she created.
+SPARK's name and its text are the creation of Editor Steven Gelsi.
+The festival program contained display ads sold by Advertising Director Mark Gebhardt, and it had a stunning layout designed by creative director Clair Hartmann.
+Clair was intuitive with her decision to add the wording "the magazine of The City of Expression" under the beautiful logo she created.

-Later, after the aftermath of the Explosion of the Arts, Michael Miller approached Gebhardt and Hartmann about the possibility of creating an actual art magazine for the group.
-People stepped up and The Yellow Edition of a new art publication was created in late 1991.
+Later, after the Explosion of the Arts festival, Michael Miller approached Mark and Clair about creating a more substantial art magazine.
+Group artists stepped up, and The Yellow Edition publication was created in late 1991.

 For unknown reasons, A City of Expression disbanded in 1992, leaving many group members and some of the public disappointed and wanting more from the organization comprised of artists and art enthusiasts.